-Today for around £1000 to £1400 you can buy a new PRS S2 Guitar – Whilst the S2 models are assembled in the USA, they do not utilise many of the traditional PRS ingredients that we have known, respected and adored for many years – So imported far eastern pick-ups and hardware, including tuners and trem assembly – 3 piece neck with ‘scarf joints’ at the headstock and heal – And whilst most S2 models still utilises a mahogany body and neck, PRS hide behind its source adopting the ‘same species different genus’ approach, which effectively means that a killer shark and a pet gold fish are related – Whilst the PRS S2 models are a well put together package within the price range, you can’t fail to notice that an exceptionally clean and original USA model for £1099 is its biggest competitor and on that basis I see it is as a ‘no contest’ both with regards to playing performance, tonal character and indeed any depreciation in value, between an S2 model and this original, fully blown USA PRS Starla from 2011 with a cool and distinctive all over silver sparkle finish
+Today for around £1000 to £1400 you can buy a new PRS S2 Guitar – Whilst the S2 models are assembled in the USA, they do not utilise many of the traditional PRS ingredients that we have known, respected and adored for many years – S2 models itulise imported far eastern pick-ups plus hardware, including tuners and trem assembly – Spec’d with a 3 piece neck with ‘scarf joints’ at the headstock and heal – And whilst most S2 models still utilises a mahogany body and neck, PRS hide behind its source adopting the ‘same species different genus’ approach, which effectively means that a killer shark and a pet gold fish are related – Whilst the PRS S2 models are a well put together package within the price range, you can’t fail to notice that an exceptionally clean and original USA model for £1099 is its biggest competitor and on that basis I see it is as a ‘no contest’ both with regards to playing performance, tonal character and indeed any depreciation in value, between an S2 model and this original, fully blown USA PRS Starla from 2011, with a cool and distinctive all over silver sparkle finish

 Condition wise this is a clean guitar – Pick marks on the scratchplate are probably the biggest give away of this been a used guitar as overall we are talking about a clean guitar that is devoid of dings or dints – Maybe the cool silver sparkle finish does a pretty good job of disguising any hints of a surface graze, but I don’t think this Starla has done a lot of work – Frets are clean – Re-strung and set-up with a set 10’s and a fluid playing action – Priced at £1099 and that includes a serious grade Rock Ready Gig Bag with various accessories zip pockets – A cool bag, that is worth over £140, and provides you with good protection for most day to day use, yet portable and easy to move around